Warren Livingston Cromartie

 The Expos outfield from 1977 to 1979, composed of Cromartie, Dawson and Ellis Valentine in right field, was considered one of the better ones in major league baseball.
 After the 1979 season, first baseman Tony Perez left as free agent, while the Expos acquired outfielder Ron LeFlore in a trade.
 As a result, they moved Cromartie to first base, where he was the regular in both 1980 and 1981.
 While he did not have the typical power of a first baseman - his career high for homers was 14 in the majors - he was a solid left-handed contact hitter, putting up a .288 batting average the first year and .304 the second.
 He was a good doubles hitter as well, with 41 in 1977, 46 in 1979, and 33 in 1980.
 When the Expos acquired first baseman Al Oliver in a trade before the 1982 season, Warren moved again, this time to right field, where he played the next two seasons.
 His .254 average in 1982 was a big disappointment, as the Expos struggled to find a regular second-place hitter to hit behind Tim Raines, and Warren was one of the players who failed to do much in the job; he bounced back in 1983 with a .278 average, but only 3 homers.
 However, he was an above-average hitter both years, with an OPS+ of 107 and 106 respectively.
 He was very popular in Montreal, because of his outgoing personality and sense of humor.
 He was also a very thoughtful and intelligent man behind the fun exterior, qualities that would serve him well in future years.

 He should normally have been re-signed by the Expos after the 1983 season, but baseball was moving into an era of collusion, and he was never given a serious offer.
-Thus, after being a regular for the Expos for nearly a decade, Cromartie left to play in Japan in 1984.
+Thus, after being a regular for the Expos for nearly a decade, Cromartie left to play in Japan in 1984 for the Yomiuri Giants.
 He was a major star in Japan and was extremely popular for showing genuine interest in Japanese culture.
 After seven seasons there, he returned to the U.S. in 1991 with the Kansas City Royals, hitting .313 in 69 games, then retired.

 In June of 2007, Cromartie said he would take part in a wrestling event to raise money for charity in Japan.
 He defeated Tiger Jeet Singh in his match and shouted "Bonzai!"
 Warren wore a baseball jersey with his old number 49.